ALTER SOURCE

 Context

-Note that using a combination of dropping and adding subsources lets you change the schema the PostgreSQL sources ingest.
+Note that using a combination of dropping and adding subsources lets you change the schema of the PostgreSQL/MySQL/SQL Server tables that are ingested.

 Dropping a subsource prevents Materialize from ingesting any data from it, in addition to dropping any state that Materialize previously had for the table (such as its contents).